microsoft/AzureTRE/docs/quickstart.md

 ## Management Infrastructure

 In the following steps we will create management infrastructure in your subscription.
 This includes resources, such as a storage account and container registry that will enable deployment the Azure TRE.
 Once the infrastructure is deployed we will build the container images required for deployment.
+The management infrastructure can serve multiple Azure TRE deployments.

 ### Log into your chosen Azure subscription